 Key for Healthy Muscles and Nerves

 "Magnesium is a key substance in the proper functioning of nerves and muscles," Kotterman points out.
 Muscles need the energy to relax.
 In your body, energy comes in the form of ATP.
 And ATP can only be made with enzymes called 'ATPases' which require magnesium to work.

 And these enzymes are in high demand.
 Your body can only store about 3 oz. of ATP at a time.
 Given that during strenuous workouts your body may use as much as 15 kgs of ATP/hour, you can see how hard these enzymes work.3

-Magnesium allows you to push your muscles hard: Less cramps to sideline you during workout and less soreness afterwards.
+Magnesium allows you to push your muscles hard: Fewer cramps to sideline you during the workout and less soreness afterward.

 A Little Bit Can Make a Big Difference